 Honestly, there is good news, blogging is definitely worth the effort involved, if done right.
 Like anything, it takes time.
 If you’re new to it, it can seem like a thankless and long drawn out task.
 It doesn’t have to be, I promise.

 The first thing to do is to get some ideas down of what you can write about.

-What about something like our WooCommerce blog?
+What about a problem solving blog like our woocommerce blog?

 Is there something that you can write about which can solve a problem?
-Woo shipping is known to make me stressed, so I refer back to our blog a lot.
+Woo shipping is known to make me stressed, so I refer back to our blog, mentioned previously, a lot.
 If it’s useful, people will look.

-Did you write something before, and now you’ve changed your mind?
+Did you write something before and now you’ve changed your mind?
 Personally, I don’t see this as a bad thing.
 For example, we wrote about the Gutenberg editor when it was first released.
 If we’d changed our mind, there is no harm in writing another blog explaining why that is the case.
 People want to come to you for an expert opinion.
 There is no reason why that opinion cannot evolve over time.
 (Just for the record, we’re still not massive fans!)

-You may write something that no one reads but remember the magic of SEO.
+You may write something that no one reads but remember the magic of content.
 The more keywords you can get into your blog, the more likely your site is going to rank for them.